Tiebob/LightOpenID/README.md

 > **NOTICE**

 > This project is forked from github.com/iignatov/LightOpenID.
-Extending for Ntpc OpenID service and add a litte auto settings.
+Extending for Ntpc OpenID service and add some settings.
 It must run with openid.php together.

 # NtpcOpenID